 Provides a comprehensive account of how the Nazis conducted the Holocaust throughout the scattered towns and villages of Poland and the Soviet Union.
 It covers more than 1,150 sites, including both open and closed ghettos.
 Regional essays outline the patterns of ghettoization in 19 German administrative regions.
 Each entry discusses key events in the history of the ghetto; living and working conditions; activities of the Jewish Councils; Jewish responses to persecution; demographic changes; and details of the ghetto's liquidation.
 Personal testimonies help convey the character of each ghetto, while source citations provide a guide to additional information.
 Documentation of hundreds of smaller sites—previously unknown or overlooked in the historiography of the Holocaust—make this an indispensable reference work on the destroyed Jewish communities of Eastern Europe.
 Purchasing information (external link)

-CAMPS AND OTHER DETENTION FACILITIES UNDER THE GERMAN MILITARY, including prisoner-of-war camps, military brothels, work camps for Tunisian Jews, and military penal camps and prisons.
-Editors: Geoffrey Megargee and Rüdiger Overmans.
+CAMPS AND OTHER DETENTION FACILITIES UNDER THE GERMAN ARMED FORCES, including prisoner-of-war camps, military brothels, work camps for Tunisian Jews, and military penal camps and prisons.
+Editors: Geoffrey Megargee, Rüdiger Overmans, and Wolfgang Vogt.

-EXTERMINATION, FORCED LABOR, AND TRANSIT CAMPS FOR JEWS.
+EXTERMINATION, LABOR, AND TRANSIT CAMPS FOR JEWS.
 This volume encompasses the various kinds of camps, outside the concentration camp system, that the SS used to hold, persecute, exploit, and murder Jews.
-Volume Editor: Martin Dean.
+Editor: Alexandra Lohse.